jettmarks/clueRide-angular/clueride/README.md

 ----
 _This is also called "demo" mode._

 If you're unable to ride because of weather, or no bike, or can't find anyone to join you -- whatever the reason, you can still enjoy Clue Ride.

 Team
 ----
-Most people participating in Clue Ride will join a team with an experienced Team Leader.
+Most people participating in Clue Ride will join a team with an experienced Guide.
-_How to become a Team Leader_ is something we'll come to later.
+_How to become a Guide_ is something we'll come to later.

 Solo
 ----